Learn From My Failures

 A Bunch of Crappy Jobs

-After college, I sold Fairfax vacuum cleaners door-to-door, long distance service, set appointments for insurance agents, and then finally stumbled into telemarketing.
+After college, I sold Fairfax vacuum cleaners door-to-door, long distance service, set appointments for insurance agents, and finally stumbled into telemarketing sales.

 By 1995, I was selling animated Bible Videos over the phone and devoting every other waking hour to helping my church.